codecrafters-io/build-your-own-grep/solutions/haskell/09-one_or_more_quantifier/explanation.md

 Only the parser has to be adjusted.

 Some function definitions may look unnecessary.
-However, this approach makes it easier to extend support for new quantifiers - for example for the zero or more quantifier (`*`).
+However, this approach makes it easier to extend support for new quantifiers.

 ```Haskell
 pQuantifiers = M.try oneOrMoreQuantifier
 ```

+We also added the support to group patterns (`pGroup`).